Temperature

 Also known as: T

 A measure of the average kinetic energy of the particles in a substance, determining how hot or cold it is.
-Determines the direction of heat flow — heat always moves from higher temperature to lower temperature.
+Temperature determines the direction of heat flow, governs the rate of chemical reactions, defines the state of matter (solid, liquid, gas), and is the most commonly measured physical quantity in science and everyday life.

 💡 Intuition